icarusfactor/opensim-install/README.md

 mv shutdown_commands.txt.example shutdown_commands.txt
 ```

-You will still see two other files in notifications but we dont need them for now but will be used for a connected GRID instead of the Standalone GRID that we are setting up now.
+You will still see one other file in notifications but we dont need it for now, but will be used for a connected GRID instead of the Standalone GRID that we are setting up now.

-This works except for the PHP Send commands as its https not http as my http gets redirected to https and these commands wont fit in a https call.
-Will work on instructions for settings up XMLRPC access locally as it does work I ran the curl command to shutdown my opensim service on port 9000.
+ To test XMLRPC access locally, I ran the curl command to shutdown my opensim service on port 9000 but any Console command can be placed of the value for command.

 **Example OpenSim CURL command to call XMLRPC**
 ```